 The allocation of the Offer Shares between the Trading Participants and Retail Offer and the Institutional Offer is subject to further adjustment as may be determined by the Sole Issue Manager, Underwriter and Bookrunner.
-In the event of an under-application in the Institutional Offer and a corresponding over-application in the Trading Participants and Retail Offer, Offer Shares in the Institutional Offer may be reallocated to the Trading Participants and Retail Offer.
-If there is an under-application in the Institutional Offer, Offer Shares in the Institutional Offer Shares in the Trading Participants and Retail Offer and if there is a corresponding over-application in the Institutional Offer, Offer Shares in the Trading Participants and Retail Offer and if there is a corresponding over-application in the Institutional Offer, Offer Shares in the Trading Participants and Retail Offer and if there is a corresponding over-application in the Institutional Offer, Offer Shares in the Trading Participants and Retail Offer and if there is a corresponding over-application in the Institutional Offer Shares in the Trading Participants and Retail Offer and if there is a corresponding over-application in the Institutional Offer Shares in the Trading Participants and Retail Offer Shares in the Institutional Offer Shares in the Trading Participants and Retail Offer Shares in the Institutional Offer Shares in the Trading Participants and Retail Offer Shares in the Institutional Offer Shares in the Trading Participants and Retail Offer Shares in the Institutional Offer Shares in the Institutio may be reallocated to the Institutional Offer.
+In the event of an under-application in the Institutional Offer and a corresponding over-application in the Trading Participants and Retail Offer, Offer Shares in the Institutional Offer may be reallocated to the Trading Participants and Retail Offer and if there is a corresponding over-application in the Institutional Offer, Offer Shares in the Trading Participants and Retail Offer may be reallocated to the Institutional Offer.
 Unless otherwise agreed by the Sole Issue Manager, Underwriter and Bookrunner, the reallocation shall not apply in the event of over-application or under-application in both the Trading Participants and Retail Offer and the Institutional Offer.